apache/mxnet/docs/how_to/finetune.md

-# Fine-tune with Pre-trained Models
+# Fine-tune with Pretrained Models

 Many of the exciting deep learning algorithms for computer vision require massive datasets for training.
 The most popular benchmark dataset,